 - Why Should We Implement Aviation SMS?

 - SMS First Steps - How to Create an SMS Implementation Plan

 Final Thoughts on Managerial Resistance to Aviation SMS Programs

-Safety managers are change managers!
-Discovering who is "not with the program" and thwarting your SMS program is incredibly important in the early stages of your SMS implementation.
+Safety managers are "change managers!"
+Discovering who is "not with the program" and thwarting your SMS is incredibly important in the early stages of your SMS implementation.
 Finally, learning the root cause and finding creative corrective actions are two important skills that safety managers must learn to acquire.

 Good luck implementing your SMS program, safety managers!

 If you need tools to make your jobs easier with all the documentation, check out the following videos.
-User-friendly hazard reporting processes reduce friction to SMS programs.
+User-friendly hazard reporting processes reduce friction to SMS.

-You may be interested in reviewing your SMS program.
+You may be interested in starting an SMS or reviewing your existing SMS.
 This is a very good SMS checklist to use.

 Last updated October 2023.